Chandu Chekavar: Biography

-Chandu grew up alongise his cousins Unniyarcha and Aromal Chevakar in the Puthooram family's house in northern Kerala.
-While there he learnt Kalaripayattu under the tutelage of many experts, most notably his uncle Kannappa Chekavar.
-Chandu, Aromal and Unniyarcha slowly became the greatest Kalaripayattu practicioners of their day.
-In his youth Chandu acted as a fake bridegroom to Unniyarcha in a mock marriage ceremony, called a Kettu Kalyanam.
-Chandu mistook the ceremony for a betrothal and believed in due course he and Unniyarcha would be wed.
-This however did not come to pass as Aromal and Unniyarcha both oppossed the match.
-Instead Unniyarcha was married to a Puthussery Kalaripayttu practioner, Kunjiraman.
-From then on Chandu resented Aromal for opposing his marriage to Unniyarcha.
+Chandu grew up alongside his cousins Unniyarcha and Aromal Chevakar in the Puthooram family's house in northern Kerala.
+While there he learnt Kalaripayattu under the tutelage of many experts, most notably his uncle, Kannappa Chekavar.
+Chandu, Aromal and Unniyarcha slowly became the greatest Kalaripayattu practitioners of their time.
+In his youth, Chandu acted as a fake bridegroom to Unniyarcha in a mock marriage ceremony, called a Kettu Kalyanam.
+Chandu mistook the ceremony for a wedding and believed that he and Unniyarcha would be wed.
+This however did not come to pass, as Aromal and Unniyarcha both opposed the coupling.
+Instead, Unniyarcha was married to a Puthussery Kalaripayttu practitioner, Kunjiraman.
+From then on, Chandu resented Aromal for opposing his marriage to Unniyarcha.

-Chandu was offered the chance to enact his revenge when he was commanded by the Puthooram family to support Aromal in a upcoming duel against a Kalaripayattu fighter named Aringotar.
+Chandu was offered the chance to enact his revenge when he was commanded by the Puthooram family to support Aromal in an upcoming duel against a Kalaripayattu fighter named Aringotar.
 Chandu was responsible for providing Aromal with the weapons he would use during the duel.
-He conspired with Aringotar to create a faullty sword which Aromal would use during the duel, which they presumed would allow for Aringotar to win.
-Despite having a faulty sword Aromal was able to slay Aringotar but sustained minor wounds.
-Not aware of Chandnu's resentment he began resting on Chandu's lap to recover from his wonds.
-Seizing the opportunity to enact revenge Chandu stabbed into Aromal's wounds with a vilakku.
+He conspired with Aringotar to create a faulty sword for Aromal to use during the duel, which they presumed would allow for Aringotar to win.
+Despite having a faulty sword, Aromal was able to slay Aringotar but sustained minor wounds.
+Not aware of Chandu's resentment, he began resting on Chandu's lap to recover from his wounds.
+Seizing the opportunity to enact revenge, Chandu then stabbed into Aromal's wounds with a vilakku.

-Aromal on his deathbed revelaed to the Puthooram family Chadnu's betrayal and then died from the wounds inflicted on him by Chandu.
-Hence forth Chandu was referred to as Chathiyan Chanthu, in English "Chandu the disloyal".
+Aromal on his deathbed revealed Chandu's betrayal to the Puthooram family and then died from the wounds inflicted on him by Chandu.
+Henceforth Chandu was referred to as Chathiyan Chanthu, in English "Chandu the disloyal".
 Chandu later married the daughter of Aringotar and inherited Aringotar's estate.

 Many years later Unniyarcha's son Aromalunni Chekavar, beheaded Chandu in an ankam to avenge his uncle, Aromal's murder.